ibm-cloud-docs/assistant-data/manage.md

 To scale down the cluster all the way, you must scale down the deployed services in the following order:

+- **ui** deployment
 - **store** deployment
-- **ui** deployment
 - **gateway** deployment
 - All other deployments
 - All statefulsets

-1. If you have local storage, then connect over SSH to each worker node, and then run the following command from a given worker to synchronize data to the same directory on each other worker.
+1. If you have local storage, complete the following steps:

+    - Connect over SSH to each worker node, and then run the following command from a given worker to synchronize data to the same directory on each other worker.

       The destination folders should be empty.
 If they're not, empty them.

       ```bash
       rsync -av /mnt/local-storage/storage/watson/assistant/{yourPV} {other worker}:/mnt/local-storage/storage/watson/assistant
       ```
-    {: pre}
+      {: codeblock}

-1. Double-check the **postgres-keeper** persistent volume permissions on each worker node.
+    - Double-check the **postgres-keeper** persistent volume permissions on each worker node.

       You might need to scale postgres-keeper deployments first to see which persistent volumes they claim.
+Connect over SSH to a worker node, and then run the following command:

       ```bash
       kubectl get pvc
       ```
       {: pre}

       For each `postgres-keeper` persistent volume claim, change the permissions of `/postgres` to `u=rwx (0700)` on its given worker node.

       ```bash
       chmod 0700 /mnt/local-storage/storage/watson/assistant/{yourPV}/postgres`
       ```
       {: pre}

+1. If you need to stop and restart the underlying OpenShift cluster for any reason, you can do so now.

-    For information about how to stop and restart the underlying cluster, see [How To: Stop and start a production OpenShift Cluster](https://servicesblog.redhat.com/2019/05/29/how-to-stop-and-start-a-production-openshift-cluster/){: external}.
+    For more information, see [How To: Stop and start a production OpenShift Cluster](https://servicesblog.redhat.com/2019/05/29/how-to-stop-and-start-a-production-openshift-cluster/){: external}.

 1. Scale the service back up by scaling up the deployed services in the following order: